 First of all, everyone is different.
 We can give a general plan and it is up to you (with your team) to make it specific to your vulnerabilities.

 In working with my clients, here are a couple of key areas I’ve found that need to be addressed:

-Many people use the excess to break out of their perception of “structure.”
+Many people use to excess to break out of their perception of “structure.”
 The Friday night binge has often been described to me as the unloading and/or dumping of the structure of the week.
 And yet, without structure, too much free time leads to excessive indulging.

 Let’s make friends with structure.
 Maybe you grew up with a lot of “shoulds” and “chores, chores, chores.”
 This was a form of structure imposed on you.
-Now as an adult, you have the ability to set up a gentler structure that supports you accomplishing what you want, being who you say you want to be, and grounding you.
+Now as an adult, you have the ability to set up a gentler structure that supports you accomplishing what you want, being who you say you want to be and grounding you.
 How many of us have turned to our work in order to stay grounded when life threw us more than we thought we could handle?

-The structure can be reinvented to include the practices you want to support who you want to be in the world.
+Structure can be reinvented to include the practices you want to support who you want to be in the world.
 For example: